rngtng/rngtng.github.io/_posts/2010-12-31-cubexcontrol-a-rainbow-cube-editor.md

   date: '2011-09-05 10:56:08 +0000'
   date_gmt: '2011-09-05 08:56:08 +0000'
   content: Next time don't write comment if you didn't read full thread.
 It's indeed
-    working but apparently not on Windows (which I can't test &amp; verify).
+    working but apparently not on Windows (which I can't test & verify).
 I agree mtXcontrol and cubeXcontrol are still work in progress ('beta' mode) and therefor not 100% enduser (luser) friendly.
 But source is fully open on github.
 So get yourself some processing and arduino knowledge, start reading code and fix stuff.